Your Online Trail and Travel Guide for Snowmobiling the U.S. & Canada

 EARLY SEASON RIDING – Fair to Good

 As for the trails.
-Riding is still best heading north out of town.
+The best riding is heading north out of town.
 That would be Trail 10/13.
 Icy corners most everywhere.
-The swamps have slush spots.
-Wisconsin River Bridge area of Trail 10/13 that heads west has slushy spots on the approaches to the bridge on both sides.
+Yesterday the swamps have slush spots.
+Wisconsin River Bridge area of Trail 10/13 that heads west has slushy spots on the approach to the bridge on both sides.
 There is room to get around those spots.
-In town trails are slushy to include heading south on Trail 10/13.
-Trail 10E is still covered.
-It is icy & soft in most sections.
-Road crossings everywhere have slush & lack snow.
-Base is thin.
-1-5 inches.
+With the temp drop these areas should have firmed up.
+In town trails are more than likely very crusty this morning to include heading south on Trail 10/13.
+There is Fair riding heading east on 10E which is a one way trail from the Hockey Sports Arena to just past East Bass Lake Rd.
+All SNOW covered.
+When the trails merges back together riding still fair ’til getting to the Three Lakes connect.
+Pick up the Three Lakes trails & take a ride on what the locals call the Kimball Creek trail.
+Into Three Lakes & back up on Alt 13to Eagle River.
+Riders rated that a B+ yesterday.

 NOTE – DEERVIEW LANE SECTION OF TRAIL 1N THAT HEADS TO EAGLE LAKE STILL HAS HEAVY TRUCK TRAFFIC.
 Slow down & be aware.